Table of Contents[Hide][Show]

 $ ls Documents Downloads Music Pictures Videos

-You can also use options with ls
+You can also use options with ls to display more information:

 Example: